ERNI-Academy/starterkit-mobile-application-flutter/docs/environments.md

 ## Secrets File

-A specific `.json` file is passed to Flutter's build arguments as [Dart defines](https://dartcode.org/docs/using-dart-define-in-flutter/).
+A specific `.json` file per environment is passed to Flutter's build arguments as [Dart defines](https://dartcode.org/docs/using-dart-define-in-flutter/).
 Checkout our [launch.json](../starterkit_app/.vscode/launch.json) on how these are passed.

 Below is a sample of a secret file for the development environment: